Driving in Italy: All you Must Know Before you hit the road

 However, driving in Italy can be quite a challenge.
 So, it is important to be prepared before hitting the road.

-Below, you can find everything you need to know before your trip in 2023 for an unforgettable Italian road trip.
+Below, you can find everything you need to know for an unforgettable Italian road trip.
 So, buckle up and get ready to discover the beauty of Italy from behind the wheel!

 Driving in Italy as a tourist

-Before you plan your road trip to Italy, there are some essential questions that you might want answered.
+Before planning your road trip to Italy, consider some essential questions that you may want answered.
 So, let’s see the major things you need to know about driving in Italy as a tourist.

 Do you need a car in Italy?